Jordan-Kowal/django-react-starter/README.example.md

 ### GitHub Actions

 We use GitHub actions to verify, build, and deploy the application.
-We currently have 4 main jobs:
+We currently have:

+- [dependabot](.github/dependabot.yml): Dependabot configuration for frontend dependencies
+- [update-python-dependencies](.github/workflows/update-python-deps.yml): Updates the python dependencies using `uv`
 - [qa-backend](.github/workflows/qa-backend.yml): runs ruff, mypy, and tests
 - [qa-frontend](.github/workflows/qa-frontend.yml): runs biome and frontend tests
 - [rebase-check](.github/workflows/rebase-check.yml): checks if the branch can be rebased on `main`